 - 13. 3.1 Where the individual launch point, a goal selected by a competitor, a mark, or a final landing infringes a distance or altitude limit at any time, the competitor will be penalized. - 13.
 3.2 If a launch point infringes a natural set boundary, the infringement is the distance to the closest correct point. - 13.
-3.3 Competitors landing in an MMA will not achieve a result in the related task.
-If no MMA is set, landing within 200 meters of goals/targets or any physical mark of the competitor will be penalized up to 200 task points. - 13.
+3.3 Competitors landingwithin 50m of an MMA or if no MMA is set, landing within 200 meters of goals/targets or any physical mark of the competitor will be penalized 200 task points. - 13.
 3.4 Where the penalty relates to landing too close to a goal/target or mark, the competitor will only receive a penalty for the greater infringement. - 13.
-3.5 The penalty will be waived if the competitor can show that he was unable to comply because of safety reasons, or because of light winds (unable to clear area within 10 minutes). - 13.
-3.6 For competitors taking off too close to a goal or target, declaring a goal outside the limits specified in the TDS or otherwise abusing the set distance or altitude limits of a task, the penalty will be 2 task points per 0.1% infringement.
-Above 25% infringement the competitor will be scored in group B.

-For Elbow, Angle and Land Run Tasks, the percent infringements will be the sum of the percent infringements of each 'leg', unless otherwise defined in the TDS.A competitor penalized under this rule cannot achieve a score less than Group B because of the distance infringement penalty.
+3.5 The penalty will be waived if the competitor can show that they were unable to comply because of safety reasons, or because of light winds (unable to clear the area within 10 minutes). - 13.
+3.6 For competitors taking off too close to a goal or target, declaring a goal outside the limits specified in the TDS, or otherwise abusing the set distance or altitude limits of a task, the penalty will be 2 task points per 0.1% infringement.
+Above 25% infringement, the competitor will be scored in group B. - For Elbow, Angle, and Land Run Tasks, the percent infringements will be the sum of the percent infringements of each 'leg', unless otherwise defined in the TDS.
+A competitor penalized under this rule cannot achieve a score less than Group B because of the distance infringement penalty.